thevannyfiles/thevannyfiles/README.md

 ---
 <h3 align="center" colour="pink">Student at Western Governors University</h3>
-<p align="center">I'm a 29-year-old currently pursuing a Bachelor's degree in Computer Science at Western Governors University in Atlanta.
-With previous degrees under my belt, I'm now set on pivoting my career towards the intersection of technology and healthcare.
-My goal is to leverage my analytical mindset and newfound skills in computer science to make meaningful contributions to the tech side of healthcare. </p>
+<p align="center">I'm currently pursuing a Bachelor's degree in Computer Science at Western Governors University with the goal of transitioning into health tech as a data scientist.
+My background in data analysis and business analytics, combined with my passion for healthcare, drives my ambition to leverage technology to improve healthcare outcomes.</p>

 <p align="Center"><img src="https://komarev.com/ghpvc/?username=thevannyfiles&label=Visitors&color=F78EE1&style=plastic" alt="Profile visitor" />
 </p>

 - Currently working on building a To-do App with Python.
-- Currently learning C++ & Web Development  (HTML, CSS, JavaScript, Three.js / A-frame)
 - Reach out to me at vookosun@gmail.com or via my [LinkedIn](https://www.linkedin.com/in/vanessaokosun/).